Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Spotlight Item: BaoFeng UV5R Dual-Band Two-Way Radio

 I own two of these.
 Something to keep in mind that if you are just planning to listen, you do not need a license.
 Still, it is a good idea because it will make understanding the technical aspects of HAM radio a whole lot easier.
-Price alert!
-As of this writing, the price of the BaoFeng UV-5R is only $29.84

 Special Note: BaoFeng and Pofung radios are one and the same.
 Newer units are branded with “Pofung”.
 Here is the Pofung UV-5R.

-Bargain Bin: Here are some items related to today’s article plus a couple of other favorites.
+Here are some items related to today’s article plus a couple of other favorites.

 Ross 12-Foot x 6-Foot Trellis Netting: We have always used trellis material that is string-like.
 It is tough to work with and only lasts one season.
 This seems to be a lot stronger and it is definitely a lot easier to form against our trellis frame.
 The price is excellent, too.

 Seattle Sports Camp Shower: After reading a ton of reviews, this is the solar shower I settled on.
 Darn, though, I had two left over from my boating days that have gone missing in action.
 Still, I am anxious to give this one a try.
-I know from experience that a solar shower can get quite hot and deliver a decent shower when there is not running water.
+I know from experience that a solar shower can get quite hot and deliver a decent shower when there is no running water.

 Monterey Sluggo Snail & Slug Control For Organic Gardening: Sluggo does not help with the deer but this is the only thing I will use to deter slugs and snails.
 It works.